Adorian-Nowak/SFML-Simple_3D_render_of_modified_cube/README.md

 ## Getting Started
 1. Clone the repository to your local machine.
 2. Copy the necessary SFML DLL files to the same directory as the executable file.
-These files can be found in the SFML installation directory under the bin folder.
+These files can be downloaded from the official SFML website [here](https://www.sfml-dev.org/download.php).
 3. Run the executable file to see the render.

 ## License